hanjinliu/tabulous/rst/main/user_interface.rst

 reference to the editor.
 For instance, if you select column ``'A'`` and rows from 1 to 8, then ``df['A'][1:9]`` will be inserted.

-One of the differences between :mod:`tabulous` and Excel is that :mod:`tabulous` does not use reference, so that changing the value of any of the source cells will **NOT** affect the value of the destinations.
+One of the differences between this mode and Excel is that this evaluation does not use reference, so that changing the value of any of the source cells will **NOT** affect the value of the destinations.